 In 2015 there existed no open standard platform-agnostic way for algorithm owners to publish their rules to the Internet, and no open standard platform-agnostic way for users of commerce solutions to have those solutions fetch algorithms from the Internet.

 We set out to contribute the components and protocols for this singular capability, and in particular, to create and offer it in such a way that any rules or compliance automation solution could readily integrate it, and would have a positive competitive incentive to do so.
-Xalgorithms places all our source code under the Apache 2.0 license, and our documentation under the CC-by or CC-by-na licenses, so that everything we produce can be readily adapted and intergrated.
+Xalgorithms places all our source code and documentation under widely-recognized free/libre/open licenses, so that everything we produce can be readily adapted and intergrated.
 An Internet of Rules depends on the ubiquity of its underlying components and protocols.

 Such a market that includes automated legislation and algorithmic contracting requires a practical and cheap way for computational rules to be published to, and fetched from the Internet in a standard, computationally efficient, scalable and flexible way in support of any transaction, hosted on any platform, to the requirements (and idiosyncracies) of any jurisdiction.

-Xalgorithms Foundation’s sole purpose is to support Xalgorithms Alliance, and we have designed Alliance membership categories for organizations and individuals with their own interests in the advancement and good management of the elements of an “Internet of Rules” (IoR).
-Members would of course compete with each other, but they would have good reason to cooperate on extending the Internet with this capability.
-To ensure that the Foundation itself cannot compete with the members of the Alliance who would be committing funds and in-kind R&D, the Foundation’s bylaws do not permit it to undertake fee-for-service work.
-It sells only memberships.
+Xalgorithms Foundation has designed its membership categories for organizations and individuals with their own interests in the advancement and good management of the elements of an “Internet of Rules” (IoR), and its application to various contexts through the Xalgorithms Alliance constituted from the several Working Groups.
+Members would of course compete with each other, but they would have good reason to cooperate on extending the Internet with this IoR capability.